 3. What information should the letter contain?

-A personal injury demand letter does not need to be lengthy, especially in small claims cases.
+A personal injury demand letter does not need to be lengthy.
 However, it should present enough information to give the adjuster a clear sense of what happened.
 It should also set forth a strong case for why the defendant is liable and how you have been injured.

-Information that should be provided in a formal demand letter usually includes:
+Information that should be provided in a formal demand letter usually includes the following 10 things:

 - The time, date and location of the accident or incident,